Southern Oregon Raiders: University Field

 Behind the scoreboard at Raider Stadium lies University Field.
 Used from 2000 until 2014 for women's soccer, the field used risers as its sole type of seating.
 Soccer has been played at Raider Stadium since 2014.

 Softball Complex

-Softball Complex, formerly a baseball field, is a collection of three regulation fields with 500 seats at the main field.
-The complex has been used solely for softball, as the University does not play baseball, since the program was reinstated in 2000 after a 17-year hiatus.
+Softball Complex, formerly a baseball field, is used solely for softball, as the University does not play baseball, since the program was reinstated in 2000 after a 17-year hiatus.
+In 2026, the field and stands were redone and are now referred to as Laurel Park.